Training Program Overview and Application

 - Curriculum vitae, including the following: a) Degree(s) earned, include month/year earned; b) Research Experience and other Positions, include month/year of start/end dates; c) Identify any prior NRSA or other grant support; d) presentations; e) publications; f) awards/honors received.

-- A short (2 page max) letter of interest that includes a description of prior research, rationale for interest in the Program and description of how participation in the TL1 Program would facilitate achievement of those goals.
+- Letter of Interest.
+Should include: description of prior research and experience; how the project (Project Abstract) fits in the translational spectrum; career goals; rationale for interest in the TL1 Program, and description of how participation in the Program would facilitate achievement of those goals.
+Please also include a statement addressing current and/or potential contributions to diversity through teaching, professional activity, and/or service.
 Font must be 11 pt Arial with at least .5 inch margins.
+Max 3 pages (including Figures/Tables), excluding references.

 - 1-2 letter/s of support from previous training supervisors.
 Letters should be sent directly to firstname.lastname@example.org.